-- Maintain the equipment with sufficient knowledge of this document and using proper tools and testing equipment. - Before maintaining the equipment, power it off and follow the instructions on the delayed discharge label to ensure that the equipment is powered off. - Place temporary warning signs or erect fences to prevent unauthorized access to the maintenance site. - If the equipment is faulty, contact your dealer. - The equipment can be powered on only after all faults are rectified.
+- Maintain the equipment with sufficient knowledge of this document and using proper tools and testing equipment. - Before maintaining the equipment, power it off and follow the instructions on the delayed discharge label to ensure that the equipment is powered off. - Turn off the AC and DC switches of the SUN2000 when maintaining the electric equipment or power distribution equipment connected the SUN2000. - Place temporary warning signs or erect fences to prevent unauthorized access to the maintenance site. - If the equipment is faulty, contact your dealer. - The equipment can be powered on only after all faults are rectified.
 Failing to do so may escalate faults or damage the equipment.